openvswitch/ovs/Documentation/internals/contributing/documentation-style.rst

      * - To create a bridge, the user runs:
        - To create a bridge, run:

-- Keep sentences short and consise
+- Keep sentences short and concise

 - Eliminate needless politeness